 here $\bar{\mathbf{R}}$ is the closed real axis, $\bar{\mathbf{R}}=\mathbf{R}\cup\{\pm\infty\};$ \item[(c)]

 \end{itemize} The set of all transfer functions meeting the above requirements is denoted $\mathscr{H}_{11, \gamma}^{-}$. \end{definition}

-This auxiliary problem is in the center of the coherent equalizer synthesis methodology developed in \cite{Ugrinovskii2024a}.
-A method proposed in \cite{Ugrinovskii2024a} allows to obtain a $H_{11} \in \mathscr{H}_{11, \gamma}^{-}$ and also construct from it a transfer function $H(s)$ which satisfies the requirements of Definition \ref{def1} and guarantees that
+This auxiliary problem is central to the coherent equalizer synthesis methodology developed in \cite{Ugrinovskii2024a}.
+A method proposed in \cite{Ugrinovskii2024a} allows one to obtain an $H_{11} \in \mathscr{H}_{11, \gamma}^{-}$ and also construct from it a transfer function $H(s)$ which satisfies the requirements of Definition \ref{def1} and guarantees that

 Properties (a), (b) in Definition \ref{def2} are critical to be able to construct a physically realizable equalizer transfer function $H(s)$ from a solution of the auxiliary problem.
 The procedure for this was introduced in \cite{Ugrinovskii2024} and was revisited in \cite{Ugrinovskii2024a} under conditions (a), (b).
 According to \cite[Theorem 1]{Ugrinovskii2024a}, any $H_{11}$ which has properties (a), (b) in Definition \ref{def2} can be used as the $(1,1)$ block of a physically realizable $H(s)$, and the remaining blocks $H_{12}, H_{21}, H_{22}$ of $H(s)$ can be obtained as follows.
 Let